Accredited Buyer Representative / ABR

 When you look for an ABR® before you look for a home, you’ll be served, not sold.
 Your interests become their interests.
 And you’ll be working with someone who has gone the extra mile by completing specialized training in delivering the best in buyer-representation services.
 Plus, a REALTOR® who has an ABR® Designation also has an established track record, with proven experience in representing the concerns of homebuyers.

-Real Estate Buyer’s Agent Council, or REBAC, which was founded in 1988 to promote superior buyer-representation skills and services.
+The ABR® Designation is awarded through the Real Estate Buyer’s Agent Council, or REBAC, which was founded in 1988 to promote superior buyer-representation skills and services.
 REBAC is an affiliate of the National Association of REALTORS® (NAR).

 Descriptions of Agency: The Buyer Agency Agreement